amitjoy/osgifx/index.md

 OSGi.fx is an easy-to-use application to remote manage OSGi frameworks.
 Similar to Felix Web Console, this is an endeavour for desktop application users with all the necessary functionalities that one requires to remotely manage OSGi runtime.

-#### Minimum Requirements for Runtime Agent

-1. Java 8
-2. OSGi R6

-To use the agent in the OSGi environment, you need to install `in.bytehue.osgifx.console.agent.jar` and set `osgi.fx.agent.port` system property in the runtime.
-Note that, you can either set the property to any port e.g. `2000` or `0.0.0.0:2000`.
-The latter one will allow remote connections whereas the former one will only allow connections from `localhost`.

 #### Current Features

 |                                                                                                                                                                           |     |